finbourne/lusid-sdk-python-preview/sdk/docs/AllocationsApi.md

 sort_by = ['sort_by_example'] # list[str] | Allocation the results by these fields.
 Use use the '-' sign to denote descending allocation e.g. -MyFieldName. (optional)
-start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
-Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Allocations\" domain to decorate onto each allocation.
+start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = '' # str | Expression to filter the result set.
+Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional) (default to '') property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Allocations\" domain to decorate onto each allocation.
 These take the format {domain}/{scope}/{code} e.g. \"Allocations/system/Name\". (optional)

 try: